Polkadot-Blockchain-Academy/pba-content/syllabus/00-Security/Web3UserCentricSecurity.md

 ### Some mental exercises (4)

-How to ensure C I A of a wallet, in a future when we are would not be around?
+How to ensure C I A of a wallet, in a future when we would not be around?

 ---

 ### Last but not least - Basic laptop/phone hygiene

 * Software up-to-date
-* Use of different profiles or even differnt computers
+* Use of different profiles or even different computers
 * Avoid malicious enviroments (links containing malware)
 * Double-triple check the software we download for the internet
 * Second factor of authentication where possible - physical key prefered